rizonesoft/Notepad3/Readme.md

 #### `ReuseWindow=0`

-This items are managed by Notepad3.
+This items are managed by Notepad3. (`Menu->Settings->Window->Reuse Window  Ctrl+Shift+L`)
+If set, another started Notepad3 instance will try to give control to the currently opened Window and quit.

 #### `SciFontQuality=3`